Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 5. Simplified controls with only a search box and submit button
 6. Option to toggle between simple and detailed answers
 7. Intelligent autocomplete suggestions as users type
+8. Voice recording capability that allows users to:
+   - Record questions by speaking instead of typing
+   - Start and stop recordings with dedicated buttons
+   - See a recording indicator when actively recording
+   - Get automatic transcription of their spoken questions
+   - Have transcribed questions automatically populated in the search field
-8. Responsive design that works well on mobile and desktop devices
+9. Responsive design that works well on mobile and desktop devices
-9. Direct links to the bylaw viewer
+10. Direct links to the bylaw viewer
-10. Clean error handling with helpful messages for users
+11. Clean error handling with helpful messages for users

 ## Inactive Bylaw Handling